FriendlyCaptcha/friendly-docs/docs/guides/sdk-versioning.md

   | openssl dgst -sha384 -binary | openssl base64 -A
 ```

+Alternatively, there are some websites that will do this for you, like https://srihash.org/.

 ## Self-hosting

 Using `cdn.jsdelivr.net` is optional.
 You can [download the release files](../getting-started/install.md#using-the-scripts-without-a-cdn-ie-self-hosting) and serve them from your own infrastructure, removing the third-party CDN from your supply chain entirely.